martian-lang/martian-docs/content/advanced-features/index.md

 with no newlines or whitespace, it is interpreted as a job ID and recorded with the job, to potentially be used later with the `queue_query` script.

+If the command line to `mrp` includes the `--never-local` flag, the `local` attribute on stages other than preflight stages will be ignored.

 ### Templates

 In addition to the information in the `config.json` file, `mrp` looks for a